sta-zot/superset/superset-embedded-sdk/README.md

 }
 ```

-Alternatively, a guest token can be created directly in your app without interacting with the Superset API.
+Alternatively, a guest token can be created directly in your app with a json like the following, and then signed
-To do this, you should update the `GUEST_TOKEN_JWT_SECRET`
-in the Superset [config.py](https://github.com/apache/superset/blob/master/superset/config.py).
-Also set the
-`GUEST_TOKEN_JWT_AUDIENCE` variable that matches what is set for the `aud` in the JSON payload:
+with the secret set in configuration variable `GUEST_TOKEN_JWT_SECRET` (see configuration file config.py)
 ```
 {
   "user": {